September 8, 2023

 The 39 year-old mother of two responded to the online abuse.
 "There’s something seriously wrong with a lot of you out there.
 Going off about my baby’s penis?
 About circumcision???
 As any normal mother at the beach, I didn’t even notice he took off his swim diaper.
 I deleted it because you’re all fucking disgusting."
 A few weeks later she opened up during an appearance on The Ellen Show.
 "There's a kind way to be online.
 And I'm open to kindness."

 Pink's success in the music industry is matched by her philanthropic generosity.
 In 2017 she donated $500,000 to the Red Cross for Hurricane Harvey relief efforts.
 At the 2019 E!
-People's Choice Awards she was honored with the People's Champion Award for her support of No Kid Hungry, the Make-a-Wish Foundation, Planned Parenthood, REVERB, Autism Speaks, Human Rights Campaign, and UNICEF.
+People's Choice Awards she received the People's Champion Award for her support of No Kid Hungry, the Make-a-Wish Foundation, Planned Parenthood, REVERB, Autism Speaks, Human Rights Campaign, and UNICEF.

 In January 2020 Pink pledged $500,000 to local fire departments in Australia.
-The firefighters were battling brushfires that killed 24 people and hundreds of millions of animals and burned 30,000 square kilometers (11,500 square miles.)
+The firefighters were battling brushfires that burned 30,000 square kilometers (11,500 square miles,) killing 24 people and hundreds of millions of animals.
 Later that year she made two donations totaling $1 million for Covid testing and relief to hospitals in Los Angeles (near her home) and Philadelphia (where her mother worked as a nurse.)
 In April 2023 No Kid Hungry honored her with a National Champion Award for her 10-year campaign to end childhood hunger in the United States.

 Most intactivists who attack Pink never donated for Covid relief.
 They've raised no money to feed hungry children.
 The intactivist movement hasn't held any fundraisers to benefit the Red Cross or beleaguered firefighters.
 Intactivists denounce Pink because her son took off his diaper.
 But Pink's son is thriving, and millions of other children have benefitted from her generosity.